AkshayAgarwal007/Jekyll-Mono/_drafts/jekyll-from-ios.md

 It does have a few keyboard issues though.
 It has its own keyboard, which can be used in other apps.
 It looks like it is supposed to have quick access to special characters, but I can't see how that is supposed to work.
 You can disable the custom keyboard, but even then there is none of iOS's autocorrection, which makes it frustrating to use.

-I would like to love this app, but I would need more keyboard behaviour settings before I am willing to pay the £4.99 to unlock it.
+I would like to love this app, but I would need more keyboard behaviour settings before I am happy with it.

-Edit: looks like I CAN push back to GitHub.
+I have listed it as free with a question mark becauase it says that pushing to a remote repo is part of the £4.99 in app purchase, but it looks like that just works in the free version.
+I suspect the answer is that pushing to other remote repos is the premium feature.

-Note to self: contact the dev.
+Note to self: contact the dev about keyboard preferences.

 ## So... what will I use?